 - EEA Family Permit

 Some of the family-based visa types are temporary, while others are permanent.
 For example, Spouse Visas last for two and a half years and can lead to ILR.
 On the other hand, Family Visitor Visas are temporary and allow the holder to visit their UK-based family member for a short, set period (up to six months) before returning home.

 As well as this, each type falls under a different visa category, which means there are different eligibility requirements for each one.
 For example, most Dependant Child Visas have the same guidelines as the type of visa held by the parent.
-So, if a parent on a Tier 2 Work Visa wanted to bring their child with them to the UK, for instance, the child’s visa and its requirements would be tied to theirs.
+So, if a parent on a Skilled Worker Visa wanted to bring their child with them to the UK, for instance, the child’s visa and its requirements would be tied to theirs.